Serious Personal Injury Recovery for Motorcycle Collisions

 Florida is fast becoming a dangerous place to ride a motorcycle.
 The state has one of the worst fatality rates in the United States for riders.
-Though the vast majority of bikers are careful and courteous on the road, there may be nothing they can do to avoid a wreck when a careless, dangerous or intoxicated motorist is bearing down on them.
-When a car and motorcycle collide, it is almost always the rider who suffers the most serious, potentially disabling injuries.
+Though most bikers are careful and courteous on the road, there may be nothing they can do to avoid a wreck when a careless, dangerous, or intoxicated motorist is bearing down on them.
+When a car and motorcycle collide, the rider almost always suffers the most serious, potentially disabling injuries.

-When it is time to seek financial restitution for your medical bills, lost wages and more losses caused by your motorcycle accident, Burnett Law, P.A., can help.
-Our experienced team of personal injury lawyers each works directly with their clients.
-You will get total focus on your case until your claim is resolved.
+When it is time to seek financial restitution for your medical bills, lost wages, and losses caused by your motorcycle accident, Burnett Law, P.A., can help.
+An experienced Tampa motorcycle accident lawyer works directly with each client.
+You will get total focus on your case until our team resolves your claim.
 Contact us to schedule a free consultation at our Tampa office.

 Common Motorcycle Accident Injuries

 Motorcyclists do not have the same structural protections that drivers of cars and trucks enjoy.
 Therefore, the likelihood of serious bodily injury or death increases when a motorcycle is involved in a motor vehicle collision.
 Motorcyclists have the same rights and duties as those driving larger cars and trucks.
 Unfortunately, sometimes they are not as easy to see, especially when other drivers are speeding or distracted with their cellphone.

 Because of the design of motorcycles, motorcyclists are more prone to severe injuries than drivers or passengers in other vehicles.
 Some of these injuries include:

 - Traumatic brain injuries and head injuries (although wearing a properly fitted helmet can significantly reduce the chances of suffering a severe head injury)

 - Neck, spine, and spinal cord injuries, as motorcyclists are more prone to being thrown off of their motorcycles during a crash